Install C and C++ support in Visual Studio

 When Visual Studio opens, check to see if the flag icon in the title bar is highlighted:

 If it's highlighted, select it to open the Notifications window.
 If there are any updates available for Visual Studio, we recommend you install them now.
 Once the installation is complete, restart Visual Studio.

 Visual Studio 2015 Installation

-To install Visual Studio 2015, go to Download older versions of Visual Studio.
-Run the setup program and choose Custom installation and then choose the C++ component.
+To install Visual Studio 2015, go to the Microsoft Visual Studio Older downloads page.
+Expand the 2015 section, and choose the Download button.
+Run the downloaded setup program and choose Custom installation and then choose the C++ component.
 To add C and C++ support to an existing Visual Studio 2015 installation, click on the Windows Start button and type Add Remove Programs.
 Open the program from the results list and then find your Visual Studio 2015 installation in the list of installed programs.
 Double-click it, then choose Modify and select the Visual C++ components to install.